kennethgoodman/pythonClass/README.md

 Open up the file for this class and play the game on your terminal/command line to get a feel for the game.

-Then try to implement solve, an algorithm that will win the game automatically for you.
+Then try to implement solve, an algorithm that will win the game automatically for you (from the starting position).

+For a bit more, try to solve it for any starting configuration.

 ##### Vigenere Cipher